Nemsisss/Product-Assessment-LLM/README.md

 ## About
 This project was my summer 2023 internship project.
 The app is meant to help the sales/product teams in answering customer questions about the company's software product.
 The user uploads an input .csv file which contains the customer questions, and the app produces a .csv file which contains the responses, along with the sources of each response.
 Based on the responses, it also calculates a compliance score for the software product.
+**Note:** Any sensitive information, API keys, links to the company and links to the company's data (including their gitbook and airtable url) has been removed.
+These can be replaced with any other product's gitbook and airtable url.
 I named this project Fred Again, as he is one of my favorite DJs and I had been listening to his songs during my internship period, so decided to name my project after him.
 The purpose of the app is to help product/sales/marketing teams answer software-related questions; so questions like whether software allows ingesting data with XML sources and so on.